Experienced business travellers reveal their favourite travel tips

 Front desk clerks are known to be willing to upgrade customers when business is slow, but your best bet is to ask them when there aren't a load of other people around.

-'I just did this,' Hobica said.
+'I just did this,' says Hobica.
 'I had been booked in a room near the elevator.
 I told them I was a light sleeper and asked for a room at the end of the hallway.
 The nice person behind the desk upgraded me to a better room at no charge.'

 Hobica typically follows this script: 'I know the hotel is not full today.
 Do you think you could upgrade me to a suite?'